Flight and expulsion of Germans from Poland during and after World War II

 Early expulsions in Poland were undertaken by the Soviet-backed communist military authorities in Poland even before the Potsdam Conference ("wild expulsions"), to ensure the later integration into an ethnically homogeneous Poland as envisioned by the Polish communists.
 Between seven hundred and eight hundred thousand Germans were affected.

 Contrary to the official declaration that the former German inhabitants of the so-called Recovered Territories had to be removed quickly to house Poles displaced by the Soviet annexation, the lands initially faced a severe population shortage.

 By early 1946, 932,000 people had been "verified" as having Polish nationality.
 In the February 1946 census, 2,288,000 persons were listed as Germans and 417,400 became subject to verification aiming at the establishment of nationality.
 From the spring of 1946 the expulsions gradually became better organised, affecting the remaining German population.
 By 1950, 3,155,000 German civilians had been expelled and 1,043,550 were naturalised as Polish citizens.
 Germans considered "indispensable" for the Polish economy were retained; virtually all had left by 1960.
 Some 500,000 Germans in Poland, East Prussia, and Silesia were employed as forced labor in communist-administered camps prior to being expelled from Poland.
 Besides large camps, some of which were re-used German concentration camps, numerous other forced labour, punitive and internment camps, urban ghettos, and detention centres sometimes consisting only of a small cellar were set up.

 The attitude of Polish civilians, many of whom had experienced brutalities during the preceding German occupation, was varied.
 There were incidents when Poles, even freed slave labourers, protected Germans, for example by disguising them as Poles.
 The attitude of the Soviet soldiers was ambivalent.
-Many committed numerous atrocities, most prominently rapes and murders, and did not always distinguish between Poles and Germans, often mistreating them alike.
+A number of them committed numerous atrocities, most prominently rapes and murders, and did not always distinguish between Poles and Germans, often mistreating them alike.
 Other Soviets were taken aback by the brutal treatment of the Germans and engaged in their protection.
 According to the West German Schieder commission of 1953, the civilian death toll was 2 million.
 However, in 1974 the German Federal Archives estimated a death toll of about 400,000 (including the victims of those deported from Kaliningrad).